 At the end of the session we read special stories to continue our learning about Peace.
 One World Together and The Happy Book.
 The children enjoyed the stories and continued their discussions about International Peace Day.

-This learning is an important part of our PESD curriculum, but also links directly into our teaching about British Values and our Rights Respecting Schools agenda.
+This learning is an important part of our PSED curriculum, but also links directly into our learning about British Values and our Rights Respecting Schools pledge.